 Our bodies are made up of the elements, and, as I have already observed, are an epitome of the universe.
-In order to insure perfect health, we should subsist entirely upon the provisions, whether vegetable or animal, that are produced in that part of the earth where we were born and reared, or in that part of the earth where we intend to spend our days.
+In order to insure perfect health, we should subsist entirely upon the provisions, whether vegetable or animal, that are produced in that part of the Earth where we were born and reared, or in that part of the Earth where we intend to spend our days.
 And, moreover, our wearing apparel should also be the product of the same section where we live.
-Cotton should never be worn where the snow eovers the earth, or in that part of the earth's latitude where it eannot be raised.
-Hemp, flax, eotton, wool, and silk may be worn with perfect safety in those latitudes of the earth's surface where they can The Creator's works are perfect. be cultivated. has established complete harmony between the vegetables, and the soil where they grow, and the elimate that fostered their existence and warmed them into life.
-He, therefore, who eats the food belonging to his own latitude, who drinks the water that gushes from his own springs, and wears the elothing produced in his own elimate, establishes a perfect harmony and aptitude between his own body and the surrounding elements.
+Cotton should never be worn where the snow covers the Earth, or in that part of the Earth's latitude where it cannot be raised.
+Hemp, flax, cotton, wool, and silk may be worn with perfect safety in those latitudes of the Earth's surface where they can be cultivated.
+The Creator's works are perfect.
+He has established complete harmony between the vegetables, and the soil where they grow, and the climate that fostered their existence and warmed them into life.
+He, therefore, who eats the food belonging to his own latitude, who drinks the water that gushes from his own springs, and wears the clothing produced in his own climate, establishes a perfect harmony and aptitude between his own body and the surrounding elements.
 I mean that he does this in case he uses these blessings temperately, as not abusing them.

 The truth of this will appear perfectly clear, if we have a correct understanding of inuring ourselves to another climate, entirely different from the one to which we have been accustomed.
-I will therefore call your attention to the Philosophy of Becoming acclimated.
+I will therefore call your attention to the PHILOSOPHY OF BECOMING ACCLIMATED.

-The mineral kingdom lays a foundation for the vegetable, and the vegetable for the animal kingdom. therefore perfectly clear that no animals could have had an existence till there were vegetables, because an animal is but a vegetable of the second growth. latitude of the globe has vegetables peculiar to itself, and these make up all the varieties that exist on earth.
-But the same species of vegetables differ from each other in different latitudes, as far as the elimates and elements or soils may differ from each other. apple, pear, or peach, grown in forty degrees north latitude, differs considerably from the same fruit raised in thirty degrees north latitude.
+The mineral kingdom lays a foundation for the vegetable, and the vegetable for the animal kingdom.
+It is therefore perfectly clear that no animals could have had an existence till there were vegetables, because an animal is but a vegetable of the second growth.
+Each latitude of the globe has vegetables peculiar to itself, and these make up all the varieties that exist on Earth.
+But the same species of vegetables differ from each other in different latitudes, as far as the climates and elements or soils may differ from each other.
+An apple, pear, or peach, grown in forty degrees north latitude, differs considerably from the same fruit raised in thirty degrees north latitude.
 This is certain, because it is the result of surrounding elements that gave it being.
-The same may be said of eorn, wheat, and rye in different latitudes.
+The same may be said of corn, wheat, and rye in different latitudes.
 And as animals are but vegetables of the second growth, hence the same animals vary in accordance with their latitudes.
 The beef, mutton, and pork, raised in thirty and forty degrees north latitude, are therefore unlike, each being adapted to its own climate and the vegetables that sustained them.